Edited by Azizi Powell

 Children should be taught the truth.
 They shouldn't be told that a song is "African" without being told where in Africa that song comes from.
 And if you don't know where, then say that.
 Otherwise, children may consciously or unconsciously assume that there is only one African country, and only one African language, and only one way that way that African people look, and dress, and speak.
 All Africans don't look alike or dress alike or speak the same languages.

-We owe children the truth.
 If "Zimbole" or any other song was recently composed, then it's not traditional.
-If you are teaching "Zimbole" or any other song to your students and learn that that song was written "in an African style" by a German, or an American or any other non-African, and you know that, you should share that information with your students.
+If you are teaching "Zimbole" or any other song to your students and learn that that song was recently written "in an African style" by a German, or an American or any other non-African, then you should share that information with your students.
 Such a song could still serve as introduction to learning REAL facts about African nations and African cultures within those nations.
+And if that song was recently written by an African and is only based on a traditional song from a particular African ethnic group, then it's not really a traditional African song.

 Zimbole Zimbole Zimbole Zimbole